arpitHub/arpithub.github.io/_posts/2025-12-14-end-to-end-ml-app.md

 comments: true
 ---

-# Building an End-to-End Machine Learning App with Streamlit

 Over the past few weeks, I’ve been experimenting with Streamlit to build a lightweight, end-to-end machine learning [application](https://end-to-end-ml-app.streamlit.app/).
 The goal was simple: make it easy to **explore datasets, run quick EDA, and compare models**, all inside a clean web interface.
 I only wish I had this app during my Northeastern days; it would have made understanding the full data science modeling process much easier.